 First, let me just say nursing is not always an easy endeavor.
 Sure it’s what the experts say is best for baby, but sometimes we encounter many breastfeeding challenges along the way that don’t always make it a very long experience for moms.

-So anything that can make that process a little easier in the day to day is a God-send.
+So anything that can make that process a little easier in the day to day (like this sanity-saving nursing/baby basket you can tote from room to room – yes, I wish I had one sooner!) is a God-send.

-I breastfed all three of my boys and each experience was a little different — a learning curve for the baby as well.
+I breastfed all three of my boys (even nursed during the hottest, uncomfortable weather!) and each experience was a little different — a learning curve for the baby as well.
 But there were several things that made it a success for me that I want to share.

 Feeding on demand